disassociated.com ABOUT page

 I did a little magazine and newspaper writing.
 But I also wanted to do my own thing.
 To write and curate.
 To self-publish.
 To have my own masthead.
 I was in luck.
 By 2007 blogging’s star was rising.
 It might have been graffiti with punctuation to some, but neither I, nor countless other independent online publishers, saw it that way.

 What’s in a name?
 The question comes up now and again.
 The word disassociated has a number of meanings, but in this context it means to do my own thing, to go my own way, to have my own gig, to be independent.
 The name somehow seemed a little more poignant when I took it back in the late 1990’s, when people were coupling their identities to all sorts of left-field domain names.

-Some of my write-ups, and the links I’ve featured, have been referenced by all manner of websites including Wired, Smashing Magazine, Gizmodo, MetaFilter, ZDNet, VSAUCE, Web Urbanist, Reddit, and Wikipedia, while one or two reached Digg’s front page back in the day.
+Some of my posts, and the links I’ve featured, have been referenced by the likes of Wired, Gizmodo, MetaFilter, ZDNet, VSAUCE, Web Urbanist, Reddit, and Wikipedia.
+One or two also reached Digg’s front page back in the day.

 disassociated is a place where anything goes content wise.
 It may not be best practice when it comes to web publishing, but how on earth anyone is meant to stay in their own lane when so much is happening in the world, is beyond me.
 For anyone wondering, I did try niche blogging back in the day, but it wasn’t for me.
 So a link-press it is.
 Whatever, it gets me noticed now and then.

 There are ways to support disassociated if you wish to.
 If you take out website hosting with Dreamhost (I’ve been with them since 2007), I get a little something.
 There are also Amazon and Bookshop.org affiliate links, usually for books and movies, in some of my posts.
 I may receive a small commission if you decide to buy a product through any of them.